- Why Connecting With Your Spirituality Is Vital For You To Truly Thrive

 But it’s been proven that even those with very little can feel incredibly lucky and fulfilled if they are in touch with their spirituality.

-And, conversely, those with everything can still feel lost and disconnected, as if they realize that acquiring all the wealth doesn’t fill that void.
+And, conversely, those with everything can still feel lost and disconnected.
+It’s as if they realize that acquiring all the wealth doesn’t fill the void.

 7 Ways to Find A Feeling of Transcendence